Monte Castello di Vibio

-It is a medieval, 15th century walled village of central Italy and sits in the Umbrian Hillside above the Tiber Valley. home to the Montecastelesi people.
+It is a medieval, 15th century walled village of central Italy and sits in the Umbrian Hillside above the Tiber Valley.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 The surrounding landscape is quilted with vineyards, olive groves and sunflower fields, and stitched in with rows of cypresses and umbrella pines.

 Name

 "Monte Castello" or Mountain Castle refers to the medieval fort structure of that villages that was built in the Umbrian hillside, while "Vibio" was added to the name in 1863 by Royal Decree of the King of Italy, Vittorio Emanuele II to distinguish it from other municipalities after the Unification of Italy.
 "Vibio" likely comes from an ancient, noble family of Perugia, Colonia Vibia Augusta Perusia and Roman emperor Gaius Vibius Trebonianus Gallus.

 Places of Interest

 Host to a mix of medieval and renaissance buildings, landmarks and monuments that have been preserved over the centuries.
 Visitors can enjoy scenic views throughout the village and access to hiking trails within the surrounding valley.
 Notable sites include: